aws-ia/cfn-abi-crowdstrike-fcs/guide/content/how-it-works.md

 description: How each service in this solution works.
 ---

-### Indicators of Misconfiguration (IOM)
-Falcon Cloud Security performs configuration assessments to identify IOMs.
-These are configuration settings in your cloud environment that don’t follow recommended security guidelines and could be a security risk.
-CrowdStrike leverages read-only IAM permissions to collect the asset inventory and detect IOMs in your cloud environment.

-This is accomplished by a single IAM Role, commonly referred to as the "reader role", deployed to each account of the AWS Organization.

-The IAM Role has only read-only permissions provided by a combination of the AWS-Managed SecurityAudit policy as well as a custom inline policy.

-**Note:** This role will also be deployed in the Organization Management or Delegated Admin account to enable automatic registration of new AWS Accounts through the organizations:ListAccounts permission.

-### Threat Detection
-#### Indicators of Attack (IOA)
-Falcon Cloud Security performs behavior assessment to identify indicators of attack (IOA) in near real time.
-These are patterns of suspicious behavior that suggest an attack might be underway.
-#### Falcon Identity Protection
-If you have a Falcon Identity Protection subscription, enabling threat detection extends Falcon Identity Protection's threat detection capabilities to include AWS IAM Identity Center.
-This allows visibility into IAM Identity Center users and insights into their authentication activity.

-This is accomplished by
-1. EventBridge Rules deployed to each region of each account of the AWS Organization
-2. IAM Role deployed to each account of the AWS Organization

-The EventBridge rules target the CrowdStrike EventBus for your tenant to automatically forward CloudTrail API Activity which generate IOAs and Identity Protection findings.

-The IAM Role provides the permissions for the EventBridge rules to target an EventBus in an external account.

 ### Sensor Management (1Click)
 If your AWS environment uses AWS Systems Manager (SSM), you can leverage it to deploy the Falcon sensor to your EC2 instances from within the Falcon console with just one click.
 See [CrowdStrike Documentation](https://falcon.crowdstrike.com/documentation/page/cf2a51e5/deploy-sensors-using-aws-ssm) for more details.